IanLiuTW/codebase/devops/cicd-python/README.md

 - [Example Dockerfile](docker/)
 - [Example CI Github Actions](github/)

+> [!NOTE]
+> Go through the docker and CI files to double check the content.
+Make sure all CI secrets are set up.

 ### Docker Build Strategy

 Staging builds (feature branches):

-- Pushing to any feature branch triggers CI to build an image named `my-app:feat-branchname`.
+- Pushing to any feature branch triggers CI to build an image named `my_app:feat-branchname`.

 Production builds (releases):

-- Creating a tag like `v1.0.0` triggers CI to build `my-app:1.0.0` and `my-app:latest`.
+- Creating a tag like `v1.0.0` triggers CI to build `my_app:1.0.0` and `my-app:latest`.
 (See Release Workflow)

 If you need manual tagging, something already went wrong upstream.